jonmcgyver/nekudo.com/blog/articles/2016-01-10-database-performance-using-bitmasks.md

 }

 When it comes to (mysql) database optimization the most common practice is to [normalize your database](https://en.wikipedia.org/wiki/Database_normalization) structure.
-In general this a good idea but when it comes to performance a completely normalized database is not always the best solution.
+In general this is a good idea but when it comes to performance a completely normalized database is not always the best solution.

 For a better understanding of the following text I will use the following example data: